5 Tips for Handling Negative Feedback on Social Media

 3. Be Human, Be Transparent, And Never Go Negative

-Brands can take the control of the situation by responding in a helpful and genuine manner.
+Brands can take control of the situation by responding in a helpful and genuine manner.
 Never respond negatively or defensively.

 Avoid canned responses and strive to establish a human connection.